Are you in search of some performance management activities?

 #7.
 Strategy Circle

-This is one of the amazing performance management exercises.
-It helps employees to feel heard and valued, while also promoting a culture of continuous improvement as well as growth.
+This is one of the amazing performance management exercises that helps employees to feel heard and valued.
+It also promotes a culture of continuous improvement and growth.

 Time: 10-20 minutes